AshaTM/proxmox_network_structure_single_ip/README.md

 # proxmox_network_structure_single_ip
-A simple way of setting up your proxmox server with one IP and no firewall - you have to setup a firewall with ufw, iptables or whaterver you prefere
+A simple way of setting up your proxmox server with one IP and no firewall - you have to setup a firewall with ufw, iptables or whaterver you prefere.

 Hello, It works without fustration once you get the hang of it :)